T0R4X/T0R4X/README.md

   *I tend to say random bs to avoid awkward tension*

   *I can show signs that I hate you ok? ok. no this is **not** a joke i can hate you even if you are a friend of mine* **(party not included they are cool)**
-  *Will CRASH OUT so hold me back okpls ok*
+  *+ will CRASH OUT out of nowhere so hold me back and calm me down okpls ok*

   *Whenever I'm upset and have iwcare on name and go to your area but distancing away, I expect you to interact first pls*